Plush vs Firm Mattress: Which is Best?

 Choosing the Best Mattress for Couples

 If you share your bed with a partner or spouse, there’s a good chance the two of you have different firmness needs and preferences.
 This is particularly true if the two of you have different-sized bodies and sleep in different positions.
-In most cases, a medium mattress works best.
+In most cases when you’re choosing a mattress, a medium mattress works best.

 Medium mattresses make the best beds for couples.
 These mattresses provide some give while also aiding in pain and pressure point relief.
 There isn’t a lot of motion transfer with this firmness level, so you won’t be disturbed in the middle of the night when your partner moves in their sleep.